 She blinked, Tomal’s voice jerking her back to reality.
 “Sorry.
-I’m not very good at enjoying the moment.”
-Daria looked over at him.
-Tomal was entirely comfortable here—and that made her comfortable.
-“Thanks for, uh, making it a lot easier.”
+I’m not very good at enjoying the moment.
+But thanks for, uh, making it a lot easier.”

 Daria blushed again.
 Suddenly dizzy, she lowered her eyes, conscious of her heartbeats sounding as loud as drums.
 “Right.
 I, uh, like sharing things with you.”